sourabhmisal/sourabhmisal.github.io/content/projects/drivn_auto_nav_kit.md

 #### Key Technologies and Skills
 * ***Communication Protocols :***

     * **CANopen Protocol :** Integrated CANopen for robust communication among submodules of the modularized embedded system architecture.
-Developed custom CANopen nodes for various components, ensuring seamless interaction with the vehicle’s existing CAN bus and its subsystems.
+Developed custom CANopen nodes for various components, ensuring seamless interaction with the vehicle’s existing CAN bus and its subsystems and facilitating modular and scalable firmware architecture
     * **Embedded Communication Protocols :** Developed low-level drivers for I2C, CAN, UART, and USB using HAL APIs and libraries provided by silicon vendors.

 * ***Embedded Systems and RTOS :***

     * **FreeRTOS :** Deployed FreeRTOS for real-time task scheduling and execution on single-core ARM Cortex-M4 and M7 microcontrollers.
-Configured tasks for feedback data acquisition, decision-making algorithms, and actuator controls, ensuring deterministic behavior and high system reliability.
+Configured tasks for feedback data acquisition, decision-making algorithms and actuator controls, ensuring deterministic behavior and high system reliability.
     * **Event-Driven State Machine :** Engineered an event-driven state machine to manage the autonomous navigation system's states, enabling dynamic responses to environmental changes and system events.

 * ***Device Drivers :***

     * **I2C Protocol :** Developed device drivers for MCP4441 and DS3502 digital potentiometers, and MCP23017 I/O expander, ensuring accurate and reliable communication and control.
     * **UART Protocol :** Implemented drivers for various sensors like ultrasonic sensors, optimizing data transmission and reception.
+Also used as debugging port for various subsystems.
     * **SPI Protocol :** Wrote a driver for the MCP41010 digital potentiometer, ensuring high-speed data transfer and precise control over the potentiometer.

 * ***Robotics and Sensor Integration :***

     * **ROS (Robot Operating System) :** Utilized ROS to develop the robot's motion control stack.
-Implemented ROS nodes for sensor data processing, lateral motion control, and longitudinal motion, facilitating modular and scalable software architecture.
+Implemented ROS nodes for sensor data processing, lateral motion control and longitudinal motion, facilitating modular and scalable software architecture.
     * **Safety Systems :** Developed safety systems including emergency stops and collision detection.

 * ***Electrical Designs :***